 What is a high-risk merchant?

 A high-risk merchant is a business with a potentially high fraud level.
 The reasons for that vary from the nature of businesses to zero credit history.
-Unfortunately, the latter also ascribes business to the high-risk category.
+Unfortunately, the latter also flags a high-risk business.
 If your company breaks sales records every month, it is a good sign for you, but at the same time, it increases the level of risk.
 Another factor is sales in high-risk or sanctioned countries.
 Still, the same industry may have different levels of risk for different payment service providers.

 Typical representatives of high-risk merchants